Kendall Jenner Robbed By Someone She Knew? Kardashians Targeted For Theft Again

 A post shared by Kendall (@kendalljenner) on

-Radar Online reported that Kendall Jenner was the latest celebrity victim of a horrifying robbery and home invasion.
+Radar Online reported that Kendall Jenner was the latest celebrity victim of a robbery and home invasion.

 The Kardashians have already been through a similar horrific experience with Kim Kardashian in October.
-In February, there was a burglary being investigated in Kim’s mother Kris Jenner’s Calabasas neighborhood.
+In February, there was a burglary being investigated in Kim’s mother, Kris Jenner’s Calabasas neighborhood.

 Kendall Jenner called the police when she arrived home on Wednesday night to find that $200,000 of jewelry was missing.